 Each band may purchase up to ten (10) additional credentials, for a total of 41 credentialed adults.
-All additional credentials must be purchased prior to the event by credit card only.
+All additional credentials must be purchased 30 days in advance, by credit card only, online via the Director Name Badge & Credential Form.
 The combination of additional name badges and field passes may not exceed ten (10).
 Of those ten, a maximum of four (4) may be name badges.

 Director/Staff Name Badges: Each band will be issued six (6) Director/Staff Name Badges.
 Up to four (4) additional Director/Staff Name Badges can be purchased.
+All Director/Staff Name Badges are valid for Finals (access to stadium spectator areas), regardless of if the Band advances or not.

-Field Passes: For Prelims, each band will receive twenty-five (25) Prelims field passes.
+Field Passes: For Prelims, each Band will receive twenty-five (25) Prelims field passes.
 Up to an additional ten (10) field passes may be purchased, minus the number of additional Director/Staff Name Badges purchased.
 For those bands that advance to the Finals competition, you will receive twenty-five (25) Finals field passes, plus the number of additional field passes purchased for Prelims.

-Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per band.
-Passes must be requested 30 days in advance online via the Director Name Badge and Credentials Form.
-These passes will provide pre-performance flow and field access during the band's performance only.
-Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment. (i.e., moving, setting up, etc.)
+Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per Band.
+Passes must be requested 30 days in advance online via the Director Name Badge & Credential Form.
+These passes will provide access to stadium spectator areas, as well as pre-performance flow and field access during the Band's performance only.
+Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.)